ericswpark/python_vpn-client/README.md

     pyinstaller --onefile src/main.py

-In the `dist` folder, there should be an ELF exectuable assuming you use Linux.
+In the `dist` folder, there should be an ELF executable assuming you use Linux.

 ## Usage